-In the midst of the onset of language, it is useful to recognize that a normal part of a child’s developmental process is the struggle to establish him- or herself as an independent autonomous person… someone separate from the parents and someone with feelings and opinions that are distinct and sometimes in conflict with the parents’ own feelings and wishes.
-This increasing separateness and self-awareness often comes in this package: "No!"
+In the midst of the onset of language, it is useful to recognize that a normal part of a child’s developmental process is the struggle to establish himself or herself as an independent, autonomous person… someone separate from the parents, and someone with feelings and opinions that are distinct and sometimes in conflict with the parents’ own feelings and wishes.
+This increasing separateness and self-awareness often come in this package: "No!"

 The Importance of “No”

 The arrival of the word "no" is often seen as an announcement that the terrible twos have arrived.
 But strange as it may seem, "no" is a wonderful word for your child to acquire.
 Rene Spitz was a remarkable physician who detected the profound effects of emotional deprivation on children in orphanages in the 1940s and 1950s.

 In his book, No and Yes: On the Genesis of Human Communication, he highlighted the developmental significance of the child being able to say "no." Contrary to popular opinion, parents can welcome the no's, because no's are the beginning of the child's defining him- or herself: I am or am not; you are or are not; yes or no; good or bad.
 These are clearly etched concepts—a binary yes or no—and this is how a child first sees the world and defines her place in it.

 Why does your child say "no" so much?

 One reason is that she hears “no” so much!
 In addition, “no” is a much easier way to indicate what she doesn't like.
 She just doesn't have the words or the capacity early on to provide a complex explanation.

 Actually, it tends to be much easier for most of us as adults to say what we don't like rather than what we do like.
 To say what one does like is a more complex transaction.
 It means identifying a wish and verbalizing it.
 That's often not easy, even for an adult.